 How much is my house worth?

-Detached house Semi-detached house Terraced house Flat
+Detached house Semi-detached house Terraced house Flat/maisonette

 1. Redecorate

-Redecorating is the most popular home improvement and adding a lick of paint can be done at a relatively low cost.
+Redecorating is the most popular home improvement, and adding a lick of paint can be done at a relatively low cost.
 Neutral colours are most appealing to house buyers and can go a long way to giving your home a new lease of life, so do not be afraid to pick up the paintbrush.

 2. Fix superficial defects